sedobrengocce/Assist/README.md

 # build for production and view the bundle analyzer report
 npm run build --report

-# build for prouction with minification and start express on localhost:8080
+# build for production with minification and start express on localhost:8080
 npm start
 ```